-Safety Zone; Mission Bay Yacht Club Fourth of July Fireworks; Mission Bay, San Diego, CA summary: The Coast Guard is establishing a temporary safety zone on the navigable waters of Mission Bay in support of the Mission Bay Yacht Club Fourth of July Fireworks.
-This temporary safety zone is necessary to provide for the safety of the crew, spectators, and other users and vessels of the waterway.
-Persons and vessels are prohibited from entering into, transiting through, or anchoring within the temporary safety zone unless authorized by the Captain of the Port or his designated representative.
+Safety Zone; Sea World Summer Nights Fireworks; Mission Bay, San Diego, CA summary: The Coast Guard is establishing a safety zone, on the navigable waters of Mission Bay in support of the Sea World Summer Nights Fireworks.
+This safety zone is necessary to provide for the safety of the participants, crew, spectators, participating vessels, and other vessels and users of the waterway.
+Persons and vessels are prohibited from entering into, transiting through, or anchoring within this safety zone unless authorized by the Captain of the Port, or his designated representative.